 While it is possible to remove water just with a garden hose this can take days if it’s just being siphoned off.
 Sooner or later most pool owners purchase a pool cover pump for this purpose.

 In this review, we’ll have a closer look at the Little Giant PCP 550.

 What buyers have to say about the PCP 550

 The PCP550 is a manual pool cover pump with a capacity to pump 550 gallons per hour.
 It’s not overly fast but it does the job in time without clogging.
 It will definitely remove water a lot faster compared to just siphoning it off.

 The pump can be easily connected to a bog standard 3/4-inch garden hose.
 It is then placed and submerged on the cover, plug into a socket and it starts pumping away.

-Buyers keep being impressed by the high quality at this price (under $70).
-High quality means the pump is very reliable, the housing is sturdy and durable and it doesn’t get clogged up thanks to a cone shaped cage at the intake.
+Buyers keep being impressed by the high quality at this budget price.
+High quality means the pump is very reliable, the housing is sturdy and durable and it doesn’t get clogged up thanks to a cone-shaped cage at the intake.
 Especially great for above ground pool covers with tarp style covers.

 Mainly it comes down to two things: Sometimes buyers aren’t aware that this is NOT an automatic pump which means the user has to decide when to plug the pump in and when to switch it off.
-If you want a complete set and forget pump have a look at the xxx here.
+If you want a complete set and forget pump have a look at the Little Giant APCP-1700 here.

 Secondly, they would sometimes wish the pump would have a bigger flow rate for faster water removal.

-So, as long as the owner expects a plug in and pump away device with a decent flow rate and knows that the pump needs to be plugged in and off manually they are usually happy with their purchase, especially considering how well it is made and lasts for this price.
+So, as long as you expect a plug in and pump away device with a decent flow rate and know that the pump needs to be plugged in and off manually this is for you, especially considering how well it is made and lasts for this price.